Get your copy of “Free Range Learning.”

 Get your copy of “Tending.”

-- agribusiness animal relations beekeeping cattle challenges children community compassion eating economy farming frugality gardening grassfed gratitude hope kitchen arts learning local food mindfulness nature optimism poem real wealth rural life sarcasm self-reliance simple living sustainability tradition
+- agribusiness animal relations beekeeping cattle challenges children community compassion eating economy farming frugality gardening grassfed gratitude hope kitchen arts learning local food mindfulness nature optimism poem real wealth rural life sarcasm self-reliance simple living sustainability weeds

 Visit Farm Wench’s main site

 Top Posts & Pages

 “You will notice that nearly every needle has been decorated with a tiny raindrop ornament.
 Look closely inside the drop and there you are.
 In color.
 Upside down.”
 Continue reading

 I mistake watermelon radish sprouts for weeds and pull them all out.
 The row I replanted, thinking the beets didn’t germinate, now contains both beets and arugula.
 Volunteer tomatillo plants plague me.
 Continue reading

 We tend to think of nature as separate.
 We imagine spending time “out there” hiking in some remote wilderness, drinking from mountain streams and observing creatures that have never faced highway traffic.
 There, in a place far from our busy lives, we might find peace, tranquility and some kind of deep connection to what is real.

 If.
 We.
 Just.
 Found.
 Time.
 To.
 Get.
 There.

 That’s part of the problem.
 Continue reading